-Statue of Sully, service dog for late George H.W.
+Statue of Sully, service dog for George H.W.
 Bush, unveiled at president's Texas library

-A life-sized bronze statue of Sully, the loyal service dog to the late former President George H.W.
+A life-sized bronze statue of Sully, the loyal service dog to the late President George H.W.
 Bush, was unveiled Monday at his presidential library.

 The statue of the labrador retriever will be installed in the east wing of the George H.W.
 Bush Presidential Library and Museum at Texas A&M University in College Station, Texas.